-To crawl the Twitter data, there have been several methods that we can adopt - Build a web crawler on our own by programming or choosing an automated web crawler, like Octoparse, Import.io and etc. Also we could use the public APIs provided by certain websites to get access to their data set.
+Take one of the most popular social media websites Twitter as an example.
+There are several methods that we can crawl data from Twitter - Build a web crawler on our own by programming, or choosing an automated web crawler, like Octoparse, Import.io, etc. We can also use the public APIs provided by certain websites to get access to their dataset.

-Then, I generated the query set to crawl tweets, which is like the figure below.
-I collected University Ranking data of USNews 2016, which includes 244 universities and their ranking.
-Then, I customized the data fiels I need to use for crawling tweets into JSON format.
+Then, I generated a query set to crawl tweets, displayed as the figure below.
+I collected University Ranking data of USNews 2016, which includes 244 universities and their rankings.
+Then, I customized the data fields I need to use for crawling tweets into JSON format.

-For my tweets crawled results, I extracted 462,413 tweets results totally.
-And most universities’ tweets crawled number is less than 2000.
+In this case, I extracted 462,413 tweets results totally.
+The number of most universities’ tweets crawled is less than 2000.

 I make my own university ranking according to public reputation which is represented by sentiment score.
-However, public reputation is only on of the factors that should be referenced when evaluating a university.
-Thus, I want to present an overall ranking which combined both commercial ranking and our ranking.
-And there are three main types of tweets texts as below.
+However, public reputation is only one of the factors that should be considered when evaluating a university.
+Thus, I want to present an overall ranking that combines both commercial ranking and our ranking.

-Sentiment Score: the Sentiment Score was calculated for public reputation.
+Sentiment Score: The Sentiment Score is calculated for public reputation.
 The positive rate of each university was used as the sentiment score for the public reputation ranking.
 The formula below defines the positive rate.
-Note that the negative polarity was not considered since it is equal to zero.
+Note that the negative polarity is not considered since it is equal to zero.

 Where n is the total number of tweets for each university; And represents the positive polarity for a tweet, 4.

-After I completed the Sentiment Anlysis, I would proceed to build a classifier for Sentiment Analysis using machine learning algorithm.
-This algorithm I will discuss further in the next writing, which is about Maximum Entropy classifier.
+After I complete Sentiment Analysis, I would proceed to build a classifier for Sentiment Analysis using a machine learning algorithm.
+I will discuss it in the next article regarding the Maximum Entropy classifier.

 Author: The Octoparse Team